jen20/go-event-sourcing-sample/README.md

 SaveSnapshot(aggregate aggregate) error // saves the aggregate (en error will be returned if there are unsaved events on the aggregate when doing this operation)
 ```

-The constructor of the repository takes in an event store and a snapshot store that handles the reading and writing of the events and snapshots.
-We will dig deeper on the internals below
+The repository constructor input values is an event store and a snapshot store, this handles the reading and writing of events and snapshots.
+We will dig deeper on the internals below.

 ```go
 NewRepository(eventStore eventStore, snapshotStore snapshotStore) *Repository